Growth and flux responses to environmental gradients in tallgrass prairie

 To guide our research, we use a conceptual framework built from aspects of theoretical savanna ecology, stable-state theory, and coexistence theory.
 We’re applying these perspectives to a diverse group of data-types, including long-term data-sets of grass/shrub cover, physiological measurements of plant form and function, and vital rates of shrubs (i.e. demography).
 Our first goal is to test whether the spatial and temporal patterns of woody encroachment fit the construct of bi-stability.
 If woody encroachment is governed by stable-state dynamics, what mechanisms (i.e. positive/negative feedbacks) result in bi-stability?
 Where and when do tipping points occur (i.e. what is the resilience to press and pulse pressures, solo and in tandem)?
 By answering these questions, we hope to develop generalizable models of shrub-grass bi-stability, which can be used to answer theoretical and applied questions.

 A few years ago, our own Teall Culbertson initiated a project on Konza Prairie to determine the drinking water sources of the captive bison herd.
 Her results showed a reliance by this herd on ephemeral water sources (puddles, wallows) and water from forage [published in Ecosphere in Feb.
 2013].
-Using this novel isotopic approach, we are now working with Tony Swemmer (SAEON - Ndlovu Node), Michelle Henley (Save the Elephants .ORG) and Craig from Olyphants West.
+Using this novel isotopic approach, we are now working with Tony Swemmer (SAEON - Ndlovu Node) and Michelle Henley (Save the Elephants .ORG).
 Michelle is one of the foremost experts of elephant ecology, and has many GPS-collared individuals.
 Working together, we hope to collect data for the next several years (2013-15) to create a detailed picture of resource availability, use, and patterns of movements for elephants in northeast South Africa.

 The most under-studied aspect of ecology is the below-ground world of plant roots.
 While we all acknowledge the sweeping significance of roots on ecosystem processes, quantifying root abundance, form, and function is extremely difficult.
 Thus, we tend to ignore everything going on belowground!